 Watson Demonstrates Cognitive Intelligence in Day-to-Day Operations.

 AI industry leader IBM finds more and more application possibilities in everyday business activities for its Watson platform.
-Practical applications can be found in manufacturing, the energy sector, the postal service, or the finance sector.#Automation #Digitalisierung – IoT #Digital Business Automation #Enterprise Architecture #IBM
+Practical applications can be found in manufacturing, the energy sector, the postal service, or the finance sector.#Automation #Digitalisierung – IoT #Business Automation #Enterprise Architecture #IBM

 In a current article, Industry Week, a well-established industry magazine, argues that AI is positioning itself as the transformative technology of the century, already strongly influencing many businesses in the industrial sector.
 According to the author deciders have only two options: Embrace the new technology or get left behind.